gasstin/DevOps-projects/Heroku_clone/Readme.md

 ## Introduction
 This project was created following a Freecodecamp tutorial.
 Consist in an application that permits users to create, uptade and check static web sites and virtual machines hosted in [AWS](https://aws.amazon.com/es/), like Heroku.
-Backend's app uses Python and Flask framework, and HTML files to Frontend.
+Backend's app uses Python and Flask framework, and HTML, CSS files to Frontend.

 ## Files
 ### Setup